 What we see is that, terrified and clueless as he was, Muhammad could not understand that during an eclipse the two heavenly bodies, Sun and Moon, catch up each other on the sky, from the Earth-bound observer’s viewpoint.
 He recorded his ignorance in the Qur’an.

 And I want to ask you: if Muhammad was guided by Allah, why was he terrified like a schoolboy who thought that he saw a ghost?
 Today, are you terrified during a solar eclipse, knowing that it is just the natural phenomenon of the Sun going right behind the Moon?
 What’s so scary about that?
 You are not scared because you know what is going on.
 But if Muhammad was terrified, it was because he didn’t know.
 But how could your prophet not know, if he was a real prophet of Allah’s?
 How could he say that an eclipse is a sign that Allah sends, when we know exactly when an eclipse will happen, just as we know exactly when it will be Friday?
 Would you ever say that “Allah sends Fridays as signs”?
-No, it sounds stupid, because we know exactly when it will be Friday.
+No, it sounds stupid.
 Similarly, to say that “Allah sends eclipses as signs” is equally stupid, because we know exactly when there will be an eclipse.
 A “sign” is something that cannot be predicted by science or any person.
 But science predicts eclipses with absolute precision.
 How could your prophet sound so ignorant, so unguided by Allah?

 Now, of course, we cannot be 100% sure that the above hadith is true.
 But, equally important, you should not reject it as false merely because you “don’t like it”, because what it says disturbs you.
 You cannot put your theory — that Muhammad was wise and would not say the above nonsense — ahead of the data (i.e., Sahih al-Bukhari’s excerpt).
 Muhammad was illiterate, and had the knowledge (or lack thereof) of ancient peoples about eclipses; those are your data.
 You may assign a less-than-100% certainty that the above hadith is true, but remember that all the ahadith of Sahih al-Bukhari have been given a high degree of trustworthiness by Muslim scholars.
 Merely “not liking” a hadith because of your personal preferences is a knee-jerk reaction, and a very unscientific one.